Read the Bible

 I was glad I had the trash bags as proof that I had made progress because it was a little discouraging that my house didn’t look significantly different than it had at 10:00 am.
 But I also knew that I had done a lot of the hard work to declutter so the next phase of cleaning could be done much quicker and with longer lasting results.

-And it did…after the Great Clean Out it only took about two hours to clean up my house and unpack because everything has a space.
+And it did…after the Great Clean Out, it only took about two hours to clean up my house and unpack because everything has a space.
 Well, almost everything.
 There is always another frontier.
 But we made progress as evidenced by a very full Highlander ready to be driven to charity.

 Baby showers: A whole new world